By Bob Joseph

 How the Indian Act has Impacted Indigenous Identity for Women

 Women, under the Indian Act, were considered of little consequence, unless they were married to a status Indian.
 If they “married out” (1869 - 1985) to non-Indian or non-status Indian men, they lost their status, as did their children.
 If an Indian male “married out” they did not lose their status, and their wives and children gained status.

-Here are two articles that go into detail the gender bias of the Indian Act:
+- Here are two articles that go into detail about the gender bias of the Indian Act: